Indecomposable injective modules of finite Malcev rank over local commutative rings: Polyserial injective modules

 \section{Polyserial injective modules}

 The following proposition is a slight generalization of \cite[Proposition 2]{Cou05}. \begin{proposition} Let $R$ be an Archimedean chain ring.
 Assume that there exists a non-zero injective module $E$ such that $E_{\sharp}=P$ and $\mathrm{Mr}\ E<\infty$.
 Then $R$ is almost maximal. \end{proposition} \begin{proof} It is an immediate consequence of \cite[Proposition 2]{Cou05} and its proof.
-The existence of an injective module $E$ with $\mathrm{Mr}\ E<\infty$ ($\nu(E)<\infty$) is used to show that $R$ is almost maximal. \end{proof}
+The existence of an injective module $E$ with $\mathrm{Mr}\ E<\infty$ ($\nu(E)<\infty$)\footnote{the Malcev rank of $E$ is denoted by $\nu(E)$ in \cite{Cou05}} is used to show that $R$ is almost maximal. \end{proof}

+\begin{lemma} Let $R$ be a maximal chain ring and let $M$ be a flat module such that $M/PM$ is finitely generated.
+Then $M$ is a free module of rank $\mathrm{gen}\ M/PM$. \end{lemma} \begin{proof} Let $p=\mathrm{gen}\ M/PM$.
+By \cite[Proposition 21]{Coucho07} $M$ contains a pure-essential free submodule $F$ of rank $p$.
+Since $R$ is maximal $F$ is pure-injective.
+So, $F=M$. \end{proof}

 We say that a module $M$ is \textbf{singly projective} if, for any cyclic submodule $G$, the inclusion map $G\rightarrow M$ factors through a free module $F$.
 The following theorem generalizes \cite[Theorem 10 and Proposition 11]{Cou10}